candeiasalexandre/candeiasalexandre.github.io/content/posts/an-ordinal-classification-loss-part_1.md

 katexExtensions : [ mhchem, copy-tex ]
 ---

-Many times, we find ML problems that can be approached as classification but, after digging into it, we notice that there are hierarchical or ordering relationships between our classes.
+Many times we find ML problems that can be approached as classification, but after digging into it, we notice that there are hierarchical or ordering relationships between our classes.

 For example, imagine that you are doing review rating prediction.
 Given an user review you want to give it a score from 1-5.
-An approach, might be to see the problem as a text classification where there are 5 classes, one for each of the possible ratings.
+An approach might be to see the problem as a text classification where there are 5 classes, one for each of the possible ratings.

-For the sake of simplicity imagine that your text is simply represented by an embedding vector, $x \in R^d$.
+For the sake of simplicity imagine that your text is simply represented by an embedding vector $x \in R^d$.
 One can use a simple model such a linear classifier given by the function $F(x) = softmax(Wx + b)$, where the model parameters are the matrix $W \in R^{5 \times d}$ and the vector $b \in R^5$.

 This model is predicting a probability distribution $p(\hat{y}|x$) across every possible rating $[1, 2,3,4,5]$.